Skip to main content

 Report Only Mode

-In Report Only Mode, AIDR evaluates policy rules and saves results in logs, but doesn't enforce actions on end users or return policy evaluation results to the collector.
+You can use Report Only Mode to evaluate policy rules and save results in logs without enforcing actions on end users or returning policy evaluation results to the collector.

 This allows you to test policies and collect data for analysis without affecting user experience.